Doodles Weaver: Personal life

 Weaver's fourth and final marriage was to actress Reita Anne Green in October 1957.
 They had two children before divorcing in 1969.

 Death

-On January 17, 1983, Weaver died of two self-inflicted gunshot wounds to the chest.
+On January 16, 1983, Weaver was discovered dead by his son Winston at his Burbank, California, home.
+He died of two self-inflicted gunshot wounds to the chest.
 His death was ruled a suicide.
-Weaver's son later said that his father had been despondent over his failing health.
+Weaver's son said that his father had been despondent over his failing heart health.
 His funeral service was held on January 22 at Forest Lawn Mortuary in the Hollywood Hills.
 He was buried in Avalon Cemetery on Santa Catalina Island, California.

 Weaver's memoir, Golden Spike, remains unpublished.